-The regime commenced on December 1, 2011 for all existing staff and new staff holding senior positions, (i.e. those who hold a Pre-Approval Controlled Function ("PCF")) in regulated entities other than Credit Unions.
-Where a person is proposed to be appointed to a PCF position, the life undertaking must submit an electronic Individual Questionnaire to the Central Bank in respect of that person and the appointment is subject to the Central Bank's approval.
+Where a person is proposed to be appointed to a PCF position, the non-life undertaking must submit an electronic Individual Questionnaire ("IQ") to the Central Bank via the Online Reporting System in respect of that person and the appointment is subject to the Central Bank's approval.
+All due diligence in respect of a proposed appointment to a PCF must be undertaken prior to submitting the IQ to the Central Bank.

-The PCFs relevant to a life assurance undertaking include:
+The PCFs relevant to a non-life insurance undertaking include: